-At Suzuki Law Offices, L.L.C., we look at the whole picture and not just your charges.
+At Suzuki Law Offices, we look at the whole picture and not just your charges.
 We take a broad approach to criminal defense.
 In DUI cases, we represent people throughout Arizona who need legal counsel regarding driver's license suspension.
-As experienced criminal defense attorneys and former prosecutors, we have the in-depth knowledge necessary to protect your rights.
+As experienced attorneys and former prosecutors, we have the in-depth knowledge necessary to protect your rights.
 Contact our firm immediately so that we can get started on your defense – you have no time to waste.

 After a DUI stop, your driver's license could be suspended for one of two reasons: your blood alcohol content exceeds the legal limit of .08% or you refuse to submit to chemical testing (blood, breath or urine).
 Both situations would trigger an automatic license suspension in Arizona, but the periods of suspension will vary based on the following factors.

 Refusing to submit to a breath, blood or urine test: